 Now Claire combines all these experiences to share her passion for home cooking, wherever and whenever the recipes come from.
-Her bread making courses are proving to be popular and she is working on courses for young people that should be coming soon.
+Her bread making courses are proving to be very popular so she is expanding to run more on weekdays.

 Here are some of the people and places that are important to me or I recommend.